 Face covering can make communication harder

 Face coverings can make it more difficult for people who stammer to talk.
-They can also make it more difficult for any speaker to be understood, but particularly if the speaker has a stammer.
-Furthermore face coverings can make it more likely that a person who stammers will be interrupted because the listener cannot see they are trying to speak.
+Face coverings can also make it more difficult for any speaker to be understood, but particularly if the speaker has a stammer.
+Furthermore, face coverings can make it more likely that someone who stammers will be interrupted because the listener cannot see they are trying to speak.
 The listener may even walk away, thinking the conversation has finished.
 For example:

-- Wearing a mask while having a stutter – Covid-19 (YouTube video), May 2020 – people can’t see he’s struggling to speak, and the mask reduces airflow so speech is less loud.
+- Wearing a mask while having a stutter – Covid-19 (YouTube video), May 2020 – people can’t see he’s struggling to speak, and the mask reduces airflow so his speech is quieter.
 A lot of people find it difficult to understand him when he is both stammering and talking at a low voice.

 - If using the “costal breathing” technique, a face covering may make it difficult to take a deep breath through the mouth.

 - ‘I struggle to get my point across’: What it’s like to wear a face mask while having a stammer (manchestereveningnews.co.uk), August 2020 – it’s hard for people to hear or understand him with the face mask on, so when he talks he needs to put the mask down.
-Also it affects breathing techniques he uses for the stammer.
-The article also includes comments by the British Stammering Association on experiences they have heard.
+Also it affects breathing techniques he uses for his stammer.
+The article also includes comments by STAMMA (British Stammering Association) on experiences they have heard.